 Itron eShapes data for Missouri, reconciled to Illinois loads and provided by Ameren, were used to calculate the percentage of load in to the four categories above.

 Where the Itron eShapes data did not provide a particular end-use or specific measure load profile, loadshapes that have been developed over many years by Efficiency Vermont and that have been reviewed by the Vermont Department of Public Service, were adjusted to match Illinois period definitions.
 Note – no weather sensitive loadshapes were based on this method.
-Any of these load profiles that relate to High Impact Measures should be an area of future evaluation.The following pages provide the loadshape values for most measures provided in the TRM.
-To distinguish the source of the loadshape, they are color coded.
-Rows that are shaded in green are Efficiency Vermont loadshapes adjusted for Illinois periods.
-Rows that are unshaded and are left in white are Itron eShapes data provided by Ameren.
+Any of these load profiles that relate to High Impact Measures should be an area of future evaluation.

+Loadshapes have also been developed from primary research studies conducted in Illinois or other jurisdictions if robust datasets were available to support hourly analysis of end use consumption.

+The following pages provide the loadshape values for most measures provided in the TRM.
+The source of the loadshape is also provided.

 ComEd uses the DSMore™ (Integral Analytics DSMore™ Demand Side Management Option/Risk Evaluator) software to screen the efficiency measures for cost effectiveness.
 Since this tool requires a loadshape value for weekdays and weekends in each month (i.e., 24 inputs), the percentages for the four period categories above were calculated by weighting the proportion of weekdays/weekends in each month to the total within each period.
 The results of these calculations are also provided below.